SauravMaheshkar/hivegraph/.github/README.md

 # HiveGraph
-Python Framework for working with Graph Neural Networks
+Python Framework based on PyG for working with Graph Neural Networks

 Currently has implementations for :-